Frankfurt Cabinet: Construction

-Characteristic of the Frankfurt Cabinet is its structural division, which borrows architectural design elements.
+Characteristic of the Frankfurt Cabinet is its structural division, which borrows design elements from architecture.
 Two main types are distinguished: the pilaster wardrobes and the cusped (inverted) wardrobes.
 The former feature three pilasters—two positioned at the corners and one in the center.
 The horizontal division is defined by a straight base and a projecting cornice at the top.

 In the cusped wardrobes, the side walls and the front consist of several deep, partly undercut cusps.
 Over time, the design became increasingly abstract: early examples resemble column wardrobes, while later ones take on wave or “nose” forms.

 The wardrobes are typically made of softwood veneered with walnut; especially fine examples are further embellished with inlays—figures or scrollwork crafted from precious woods, ivory, or silver.
 Solid oak wardrobes also exist.
 Unveneered pieces made entirely of fir or oak are considered contemporaneous reproductions rather than journeyman works.

 A notable variant of the Frankfurt cabinet is the wave wardrobe, named for its richly walnut cross-veneered, wave-shaped profile moldings that decorate both the front and sides.
 The so-called nose wardrobe adds similarly cross-veneered, nose-shaped projecting pilasters and a matching door stop bead.

-The joints of the individual components are deliberately kept simple: the framed back panel is merely slotted in, the cornice and base sections are connected with wedges, and the doors are simply hung.
-This straightforward yet highly flexible construction makes the wardrobe exceptionally durable—so much so that many Frankfurt cabinets remain preserved today in private collections.
+The joints of the individual components are simple: the framed back panel is merely slotted in, the cornice and base sections are connected with wedges, and the doors are simply hung.
+This construction makes the wardrobe exceptionally durable, so much so that many Frankfurt cabinets remain preserved today in private collections.

 Earlier restorations often introduced serious errors: the flexible joints were sometimes removed and replaced with glue.
 This rigid bonding prevented the wood from “working,” making transport possible only as a single unit.
 It was soon recognized, however, that the Frankfurt wardrobe owed its durability precisely to the flexibility of its construction.

 History

 The first Frankfurt cabinets were built by the Frankfurt cabinet-maker Friedrich Unteutsch (circa 1600–1670).
-His "Neues Zieratenbuch", which appeared about 1650, was of great use to joiners, carpenters or artists and sculptors.
-To complete a lavishly veneered and inlaid example a single craftsman required up to a year.
-Also outside Frankfurt the wardrobes were built, but most actually come from Frankfurt workshops.
+His book "Neues Zieratenbuch," which appeared about 1650, was of great use to joiners, carpenters or artists and sculptors.
+To complete a lavishly veneered and inlaid example, a single craftsman required up to a year.
+Wardrobes of this type were also built outside of Frankfurt, but most actually come from Frankfurt workshops.

 In 1962 a Frankfurt cabinet was placed in the Goethe House, New York.
 In 2002 there was a restitution case in the Netherlands concerning a wardrobe from the legacy of the family F. B. E. Gutmann.

-In museums
+Examples

-Museum examples can be found, among others, in the Museum für Angewandte Kunst Frankfurt, in the Museum für Angewandte Kunst Cologne (wave-wardrobe), in the Historisches Museum Frankfurt and in the Bachgaumuseum Großostheim (wave-wardrobe).
+Museum examples can be found, among others, in the Museum für Angewandte Kunst Frankfurt, the Museum für Angewandte Kunst Cologne (wave-wardrobe), the Historisches Museum Frankfurt and the Bachgaumuseum Großostheim (wave-wardrobe).